liferay/liferay-blade-samples/gradle/apps/jndi-service-builder/README.markdown

 1. Build and deploy each of the three modules that comprise the BLADE sample application:

-- `jndi-service-builder-api`
+- `jndi-api`
-- `jndi-service-builder-service`
+- `jndi-service`
-- `jndi-service-builder-web`
+- `jndi-web`

-2. After these modules have been deployed, add the `jndi-service-builder-web` portlet to a Liferay page.
+2. After these modules have been deployed, add the `jndi-web` portlet to a Liferay page.
 When you view the page, the `RegionLocalServiceUtil.useJDBC` method will be invoked.
 This method accesses the database defined by the JNDI connection you specified and logs information about the rows in the `region` table to Liferay's log.
 Check Liferay's log to make sure that the database connection is working correctly.

 ## Explanation